How much can you make with Uber Eats in a week?

 Early retirement is the dream for many!
 Who wouldn’t want less stress and more time for family and traveling sooner than later?
 Even if you are a student, delivering with Uber Eats as a student is the perfect side gig.
 However, it can sometimes seem like retirement is a million years away when you’re punching the time clock every day.

-With no set hours, you are free to delivery with Uber Eats before work, after work, or anytime that suits your schedule.
+With no set hours, you are free to deliver with Uber Eats before work, after work, or anytime that suits your schedule.

 A lot of people do this full time, so you can imagine that’s it definitely possible to do this on the side and make extra money and be your own boss.